 Meet the Watsons (2016)

-"Meet the Watsons" are a set of four projection mapped sculptures who discuss and deconstruct a twitter account live in front of an audience, looking to make you question what you put online, who can access it and the possible tone of your communications.
-I wanted to expand upon a subject that I looked at previously with another piece 'You probably live in Horsham', specifically exploring the security and availability of our metadata and what can be derived from looking at it in detail.
-Asking in a very humanised manner, do you know what you put online?
+"Meet the Watsons" are a set of four projection mapped sculptures who discuss and deconstruct a twitter account live in front of an audience.
+Looking to make you question what you put online; who can access information; and the possible tone of your communications.
+This pieve expands upon a subject that I studied previously within 'You probably live in Horsham, 2016'.
+Specifically, exploring the security and availability of our metadata and what can be derived from looking at it in detail.
+Asking do you know what you put online?
 If so, do you think it should be public?

 Meet the Watsons recieved the "Best Creative Award" at Goldsmiths, University of London Degree show in 2016.

 Another Memory Interrupted (2017)